lagopus-tech/cecle-docs/docs/packing-machine/Blister-Packing-Machine/mtbp-180.md

 # MTBP-180 Manual Blister Packing Machine
 ![](https://cdn.shopify.com/s/files/1/0010/4982/1242/files/6275e99a519edc9c7d42bc693f75d227.png?v=1782545817)

+> **Core Abstract:**
+> The MTBP-180 Manual Blister Packing Machine is a compact, lever-operated desktop packaging equipment specially designed for sealing capsules, pills, and tablets into aluminum-plastic blisters.
+It is the perfect entry-level solution for pharmaceutical laboratories, healthcare product startups, small processing plants, and retail pharmacies.
+Unlike large pneumatic models, this machine is "plug-and-play" and requires no air compressor, making it highly versatile for any workspace.
+Featuring a precise digital temperature controller (80–150℃) and quick mold replacement, it effortlessly handles non-printed aluminum foil packaging at a reliable speed of 6-10 pieces per minute.
+Its space-saving design ensures low shipping costs while perfectly meeting the demands of small-batch, multi-variety production.

 ## 1. Product Overview
 | Item | Details |
 | ---- | ---- |